MohamedAbdElgni/bismohamed/README.md

 Skills: Python

 - 👯 I’m looking to collaborate on Any Data Project
-- 🤔 I’m looking for an internship in Data Analysis
 - 💬 Ask me about Data, Python, SQL
 - 📫 How to reach me: mohamed.a.abdelgani@gmail.com